henry-pan/henry-pan/README.md

 🖥 I'm a software engineer and indie game developer ([Studio Xehryn](https://www.xehryn.com/))

-🛠 I'm currently working on new portfolio site
+🛠 I'm currently working on a remake of my game, [Gate of Providence](https://www.xehryn.com/gop/)

 🌱 Currently learning and honing my skills in TypeScript and React Hooks

-🎨 My non-dev interests include game design, worldbuilding, writing, and digital art

 <!--
 **henry-pan/henry-pan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.